 The Board delegates authority to its Committees to carry out certain tasks on its behalf, so that it can operate efficiently and give the right level of attention and consideration to relevant matters.
 The composition and role of each Committee is summarised in each of the respective Committee Reports.

 All NEDs, including the Chairman, serve on the basis of letters of appointment that are available for inspection at the Company’s registered office.
 The letters of appointment set out the expected time commitment of NEDs who, on appointment, undertake that they will have sufficient time to meet what is expected of them.

 The Executive Directors’ service contracts are also available for inspection at the Company’s registered office.

 The Company does not place a term limit on a Director’s service, as all continuing Directors will present themselves for annual re-election by shareholders at the Company’s Annual General Meetings (AGMs).

 As the internal and external business environment changes, it is important to ensure the Directors’ skills and knowledge are refreshed and updated regularly.
 Accordingly the Chairman, with the assistance of the Company Secretary, ensures that regular updates on corporate governance, regulatory and technical matters are provided to Directors at Board meetings.
-Operational site visits and meetings with Senior Management in local teams were also organised during the year.
-In this way, Directors keep their skills and knowledge relevant so as to enable them to continue to fulfil their duties effectively.
+During the year, the Board received training on the changes to the Corporate Governance Code and Section 172 as well as an update on developments in executive remuneration.

 All Board Directors have access to the Company Secretary, who advises them on Board and governance matters.